BiruktawitY/8-week-SQL-challenge/Case Study #2 - Pizza Runner/README.md

 Danny was scrolling through his Instagram feed when something really caught his eye - "80s Retro Styling and Pizza Is the Future!". \
 Danny was sold on the idea, but he knew that pizza alone was not going to help him get seed funding to expand his new Pizza Empire - so he had one more genius idea to combine with it, he was going to *Uberize* it, and so Pizza Runner was launche!\
 Danny started by recruitng "runners" to deliver fresh pizza from Pizza Runner Headquarters(otherwise known as Danny's house) and also maxed out his credit card to pay freelance developers to build a mobile app to accept orders from customers.

+## Data Cleaning
+For detailed steps on how I prepared and cleaned some of the tables used our analysis, please click [here](https://github.com/BiruktawitY/8-week-SQL-challenge/blob/main/Case%20Study%20%232%20-%20Pizza%20Runner/Solution(.md)/Data_cleaning.md)

 ## Skills applied
 The topics relevant to this case study are: